clef-lilas/clef-lilas.github.io/index.md

 ## Updates

+- 17 May: Round 2 ended and results were sent to the praticipating groups!
+Please remember to submit your workshop notes until 28 May.
 - 30 March 2021: Round 1 ended yesterday and click feedback data is available at [https://th-koeln.sciebo.de/s/OBm0NLEwz1RYl9N](https://th-koeln.sciebo.de/s/OBm0NLEwz1RYl9N)
 - 21 March 2021: [Schedule](#dates) and information on [click feedback](#feedback-and-evaluation-metrics) updated.
 - 1 March 2021: Round 1 started for [task 2](tasks#task-2-research-data-recommendations)!
 New LIVIVO data for [tasks 1](tasks#task-1-ad-hoc-search-ranking) released.
 Please [download the data sets again](https://th-koeln.sciebo.de/s/OBm0NLEwz1RYl9N) to have the latest fixes for your systems available.
 We will adapt the LIVIO time schedule to allow to include these fixes.